-Students' examinations in BCS follow the Rector's Academic Regulation for Undergraduate Education13.
+Students examinations in Public Administration follow the Rector's Academic Regulation for undergraduate Education11.
 The examinations consist of a combination of mid-term exam, final-term exam, assignments, practice (labs work), quizzes and other formats that are deemed suitable to measure the four aspects of learning outcomes (attitudes, knowledge, general skills, and specialised skills).
 They are characterised by a wide variety of test formats (observation, projects, written exam and / or oral exam).

-The final thesis could be elaborated as research reports (regular thesis) or in other formats (academic journal publication with equal weight as regular thesis).
+The final thesis could be elaborated as research report (regular thesis) or in other formats (academic journal publication with equal weight as regular thesis).
 Additional prerequisites are that the students have passed the Research Method Course and have shown an English language equivalent to TOEFL 450.

 A regular thesis will be examined in the viva exams, whereas students who opt for journal publication form will be exempt from the viva exam (additional requirements following journal's reputation) and write reports instead.
 Furthermore, the regular thesis is examined based on two criteria: thesis content and presentation.
 The thesis content is evaluated following several criteria: the accuracy of theories, research methods, result and analysis, whereas a presentation is measured under the solidity of argument during the viva exam and self-composure during the examination.
+Students must produce a minimum of 60 pages of research report (thesis) during their final semester.